Importante: Ora bo tin keho bai tèst, asta ora bo tin keho leve manera fèrkout, doló di garganta anto keintura.

 #PreveníCorona #coronaBonaire #coronaBoneiru

-Important: If you have symptoms such as a cold, sore throat or fever, you can get tested to see if you are infected with Covid -19.
+Important: If you have symptoms such as a cold, sore throat or fever, you can get tested to see if you are infected.

-On March 3rd 2021, there are 40 active cases of Covid-19 on Bonaire.
+On March 9, 2021 there are 129 active cases of Covid-19 on Bonaire.
 One of the active cases is a visitor on the island.
 The other active cases are habitants of the island.
-Yesterday 37 people were tested and the results of 16 people are positive.
-One person died from Covid -19.
-There is 1 hospital admission due to Covid-19.
+Yesterday 53 people were tested and the results of 23 people are positive.
+Seven (7) people recovered and there are 2 hospital admissions due to Covid-19.

 Get tested if you feel sick.
 It could take a while before you receive the results.
 Stay inside during this time period.
 Do not go outside before you get your results because you can infect other people.
 To bring the number of infections down and prevent infection with the Coronavirus it is important to maintain hygiene instructions such as keeping a social distance of at least 1.5 meters and washing your hands regularly with water and soap.